P&G “embraces the evolution of markets toward eCommerce”. The big guns are boarding the eCommerce media train

-P&G is the world’s largest advertiser, spending roughly 10 billion dollars a year on advertising, but it is also the company that points the way for others and where the likes of Procter & Gamble go, others soon follow.
+P&G is probably the world’s leading advertiser but it is also the company that points the way for others and where the likes of Procter & Gamble go, others soon follow.

-In order for Amazon and the other online retailers and marketplaces to fulfill the bright predictions of ecommerce media, P&G and the other big advertisers must jump on the bandwagon and lead the way.
+In order for online retailers and marketplaces to fulfill the bright predictions of ecommerce media, P&G and the other big advertisers must jump on the bandwagon and lead the way.

 In this post we will try to estimate how soon and how far they are going to go, starting with the present days and then traveling back in time until we reach 1930.